-Objective: To ensure that the processes of local governance are carried out in a
+Objective: To ensure that the processes of local governance are carried out in a manner that is ethical, transparent and accountable.

 The City's Governance Framework recognises the importance of effective communications policies and practices in Section 7.2.4.
 Section 10.2 further acknowledges the need for accountability to the community through its reporting framework which enables an assessment of performance against the Strategic Plan, Strategic Financial Plan, Annual Plan and Annual Budget.